chrismanp/pldi24_artifact/README.md

-# Introduction
+# Introduction of LazyD

-LazyD is compiler and runtime that compiles a Cilk code and generate low overhead fork-joins and parallel-for.
+LazyD is a compiler and runtime that compiles a Cilk code, generating low-overhead fork-joins and parallel-for, and creates parallelism on a request from an idle thread.
-It relies on stack-walk and code-versioning to generate efficient parallel constructs.
-It creates parallelism only when an idle thread requests parallel tasks, eliminating the control overhead of managing parallel constructs when not needed.
+Hence, the control overhead of managing parallel constructs is eliminated when parallelism is not needed.
+LazyD attempts to improve the performance of a parallel program when the overhead of the parallel construct is significant and when using a coarser grain size can cause load imbalance on a higher core count.
+It relies on stack-walk, code-versioning, and polling to generate low-overhead parallel constructs.
+It is built on top of the OpenCilk compiler and takes advantage of Tapir optimization.

 # Trying LazyD on a Docker

+We provide a docker image that users can use to try out LazyD on their own Cilk code.
+The following are the instructions for setting up the docker image.

-1. Pull the docker image :
+1. Pulling the docker image :

 ```console
 docker pull cpakha/lazydcompiler:latest
 ```

-2. Run the docker using :
+2. Running the docker:

 ```console
 docker run --privileged -v <host_directory>:/home/user/lazyDir -it cpakha/lazydcompiler:latest
 ```

+We recommend the following options when the docker:

+- --user=<uid>:<gid> This will set the user ID to <uid> and the group ID to <gid>.
+- --rm Remove the container once the docker has been exited

-3. Setting up the folders
+3. Setting up the folders:

-Execute :

 ```console
 /home/user/setup.sh
 ```

-This setup the directory needed for evaluation in the host directory (/home/user/lazyDir).
+This sets up the directory needed for evaluation in the host directory (/home/user/lazyDir).

-# Navigating important directories
+## Navigating important directories

-After setup.sh, lazyDir contains 3 directories: cilkbench, opencilk, and pbbsbench The following our the directories that user most likely interact in lazyDir:
+After setup.sh, lazyDir contains three directories: cilkbench, opencilk, and pbbsbench.
+The following are the directories that users most likely interact in lazyDir:

 - cilkbench: The cilkbench is the directory where users evaluate LazyD's performance